 #7.
 Avoid drinking alcohol and too much liquid before bedtime

 Reducing fluid intake and consuming substances or products that promote diuresis decreases the risk of getting up at night to urinate.
-If, on the one hand, alcohol seems to favor falling asleep, on the other, it can cause an increase in nocturnal awakenings and / or an early awakening in the morning.
+If, on the one hand, alcohol seems to favor falling asleep, on the other, it can cause an increase in nocturnal awakenings and/or waking up pretty early in the morning.

 #8.
 Limit or eliminate caffeine and avoid smoking